The Academic Support Center

 Responsibilities of Testing Coordinator, Faculty, & Students

-The success of the testing center is a team effort, therefore it is important everyone understands their personal responsibilities in the testing center process.
+The success of the testing center is a team effort, therefore, it is important for everyone to understand their personal responsibilities in the testing center process.

 Responsibilities of the Student